Bedlington Terrier

 Are Bedlington Terriers good with children?

-Are Bedlingtons good for flats?
+Are Bedlington Terriers good for first-time owners?

 Enjoying this guide?